davisengeler/griddle/README.md

         griddle
     ```

+Assuming all was set up correctly and you have IFTTT notifications enabled on your phone,
+you should receive a greeting from Griddle.
+In the next section, we set up a cron job to
+instruct Docker to start a Griddle check every minute so you never get caught up in a random price spike.

+### Automating Griddle

 1. Run `crontab -e`, press `i` to insert, then add the following (replace all-caps with the full path to your docker
 executable; run `which docker` to find out):